alex4o/AlgebraEngineStatic/README.md

 AlgebraEngineWebUI
 ==================

-used compass to compile sass
+Used compass to compile sass and scss
 MathJax used for displaying math expressions